How the pollsters did

 I blogged on Friday the final polls by the five public telephone pollsters and the final poll by Horizon.
 A fuller analysis will be done once we get final results, but for now I’ll do a quick analysis of how each pollster did for each party.

-Note that is not comparing and apples entirely.
+Note that this is not comparing apples and apples entirely.
 Those pollsters whose final poll was earlier in the election period naturally do not pick up what happens in the final few days.
 And there are other factors at work such as sample sizes.
 So this is not about saying who is “best” and “worst” but just a quick look at were they broadly in the right ballpark for the various parties.

 This shows the actual result, and the (absolute) difference between the final poll for that pollster and the final result.
 Where the difference was greater than 1.5%, I have highlighted them in red.